-Ghent in a few words
+Ghent and its canals in a few words

 Located in Belgium’s Flemish region, the city of Ghent was built at the meeting point of 2 rivers: the Lys (or Leie) and the Schelde.
-The city is criss-crossed by numerous channels, the most famous of which are the Lieve and the Lys.
+The city is criss-crossed by numerous canals, the most famous of which are the Lieve and the Lys.